compose-spec/compose-spec/deploy.md

 ##### count

-If `count` is set to `all` or not specified, Compose implementations MUST reserve all devices that satisfy the requested capabilities.
-Otherwise, Compose implementations MUST reserve at least the number of devices specified.
+If `count` is set to `all` or not specified, Compose reserves all devices that satisfy the requested capabilities.
+Otherwise, Compose reserves at least the number of devices specified.
 The value is specified as an integer.

 ```yml
 deploy: